 Scree-running inside the crater-rift of Mt Tarawera.
 Scree is loose rock, and you run down it.
 Simple!

 Curiously enough, my mother was born at a locality called Tarawera, which by the way means ‘burning spear’, though that Tarawera wasn’t the same as the volcano.
-The coincidence was one of the things that piqued my interest in Rotorua and Mount Tarawera, though, even at an
+The coincidence was one of the things that piqued my interest in Rotorua and Mount Tarawera, though, even at an early age.